South Sudanese Civil War: Rebel infighting and splits among ruling Dinka (2016–2017)

-In February 2017, Deputy head of logistics Lt.
-Gen. Thomas Cirillo Swaka resigned, accusing Kiir of ethnic bias.
-This led to a series of high ranking resignations, including minister of Labour Lt.
-Gen. Gabriel Duop Lam who also pledged allegiance to Machar.
+In February 2017, Deputy head of logistics, Lieutenant General Thomas Cirillo Swaka resigned, accusing Kiir of ethnic bias.
+This led to a series of high ranking resignations, including minister of Labour Lieutenant General Gabriel Duop Lam who also pledged allegiance to Machar.
 Swaka formed a new rebel group called the National Salvation Front (NAS) in March 2017.
-In March 2017, Cirillo, a Bari from Equatoria, got additional support as SPLM-IO's Western Bahr al Ghazal commander, Faiz Ismail Futur, resigned to joined NAS while there are reports of six SPLM-IO shadow governors from Equatoria defecting to NAS.
-In the same month, head of the Cobra Faction Khalid Boutros dissolved the Cobra Faction and merged it with Gen. Thomas Cirillo's NAS and claimed opposition groups are in consultation to unite their ranks.
-In July 2017, John Kenyi Loburon, SPLA-IO's commander of Central Equatoria state switched to join NAS, claiming favoritism towards Nuers in SPLA-IO and then as NAS general in the same month, fought with SPLA-IO in Central Equatoria in the first clashes between the two groups.
-By November 2017, NAS captured areas in Kajo Keji from SPLM-IO, before both groups were routed by the government.
-With broad support at its inception, by 2018, many had come to view NAS as simply "the Bari".
+In March 2017, Cirillo, a Bari from Equatoria, got additional support as the SPLM-IO's Western Bahr al Ghazal commander, Faiz Ismail Futur, resigned to join the NAS while there are reports of six SPLM-IO shadow governors from Equatoria defecting to the NAS.
+In the same month, head of the Cobra Faction Khalid Boutros dissolved the Cobra Faction and merged it with the NAS and claimed opposition groups were in consultation to unite their ranks.
+In July 2017, John Kenyi Loburon, the SPLA-IO's commander of Central Equatoria state defected to the NAS, claiming favoritism towards Nuers in the SPLA-IO and then, as an NAS general in the same month, fought with the SPLA-IO in Central Equatoria in the first clashes between the two groups.
+By November 2017, the NAS had captured areas in Kajo Keji from the SPLM-IO, before both groups were routed by the government.
+With broad support at its inception, by 2018, many had come to view the NAS as "the Bari".

 Cracks were appearing along clan lines among the ruling Dinka.
 Kiir's Dinka of Warrap were in a feud with the Dinka of Paul Malong Awan's Aweil, who contributed the bulk of the government's fighting force in the war.
 Around this time, the largely Dinka South Sudan Patriotic Army (SSPA) was formed in Northern Bahr el Ghazal, with the backing of powerful figures such as former presidential advisor Costello Garang Ring and allegedly Malong Awan.
-In May 2017, Kiir reduced the power of the chief of staff position and fired its powerful Dinka nationalist Malong Awan and replaced him with General James Ajongo Mawut, who is not a Dinka but a Luo.
-Awan left Juba with most of his Mathiang Anyoor militia while other militia members reportedly joined SSPA.
-By the end of 2017, SSPA had claimed to have captured territory around Aweil and was seen as one of the biggest threats to Juba.
-Awan was accused of plotting a rebellion and was detained but then released following pressure from the Dinka lobbying group, the Dinka Council of Elders.
+In May 2017, Kiir reduced the power of the chief of staff position and fired its powerful Dinka nationalist Malong Awan and replaced him with General James Ajongo Mawut, who was a Luo.
+Awan left Juba with most of his Mathiang Anyoor militia while other militia members reportedly joined the SSPA.
+By the end of 2017, the SSPA had claimed to have captured territory around Aweil and was seen as one of the biggest threats to Juba.
+Awan was accused of plotting a rebellion and was detained but then released following pressure from the Dinka Council of Elders, a Dinka lobbying group.
 SPLM-IO rebels who were loyal to Malong Awan raided Juba in January 2018.
 In April of that year, Awan announced the launch of a rebel group named South Sudan United Front (SS-UF), which claimed to push for federalism.